LinkTheLynxCat3/LinkTheLynxCat3/README.md

 While I don't personally believe touch triggers exist in games, I don't think it's necessary to point it out.
 If I do trigger you in this way, lmk, I will always respect your opinion/boundaries.

 Please talk to me about dilfs 👀 don't be afraid to goon, either.
-Seriously, I'm a weirdo ♡
+Seriously, I'm a little weirdo ♡

 DNI ⤵

-Hard-core HH/HB fans.
-I like the show, but the fandom hasn't been very healthy in my experience. my opinions are my own.

 CoD fandom.
-I enjoy the characters and the storyline, but I don't want anything to do with you if you can't act like a decent person and filter your CoD personality.
+I enjoy the characters and the storyline, but I don't want anything to do with you if you can't act like a decent person and filter your "CoD personality" and use hateful vocabulary.

-Resident Evil fandom.
-I have trauma surrounding it. maybe some day I will be more open to it.
+Resident Evil fandom, I'm hesitant.
+I'm very curious!
+Just have some trauma surrounding specific characters that's all.

 General DNI criteria.
-Just don't be a creep and please ftlog respect my boundaries.
+Just don't be a creep and please ftlog respect mine and others boundaries.